JacobPStrock/JacobPStrock.github.io/_posts/2022-02-05-Making-a-Github-Hosted-Website-with-Jekyll-and-Ruby.md

 ## Building Your Site

-There are really several routes for making a sit on Github pages.

-__1.__ Without Jekyll

-__2.__ With Jekyll
+It is possible to build your site either with Jekyll or without.
+We will overview both options here:

 __Option 1__:
-If you don't want the easiest route that gives pretty good results, you can do everything from Github without really having to think about Jekyll.
+If you want the easiest route that gives pretty good results, you can do everything from Github without really having to think about Jekyll.
 To do this, the following will get you setup:
 1. Add a repository with the name _username.github.io_
 2. Under the repository, go to "Settings"
 3. Under "Code & operations" go to pages